What's New October 2014

 The Eco-Index® database includes information about more than 1,250 inspiring conservation projects in the Americas.

 Search our project database, or perform a keyword search:

-Eco-Exchange: The Nature Conservancy and a group of strategic actors in Latin America are working together to ensure the region’s water security by implementing water funds, an innovative conservation model that uses investment funds provided and managed by local public and private actors to safeguard critical upstream ecosystems.
+Eco-Exchange: The Nature Conservancy and a group of strategic actors in Latin America are helping ensure the region’s water security by implementing an innovative conservation model that uses investments financed and managed by local public and private actors to safeguard critical upstream ecosystems.
 (Archive)

-On the Record: Tuna are extremely important marine predators as well as a staple in our diet and a highly profitable commodity--and yet massive overfishing is pushing some tuna populations to the point of collapse.
-We spoke with Mark J. Spalding and Shana Miller of The Ocean Foundation about the threats to tuna populations caused by overfishing and about their efforts to protect these extraordinary species.
+On the Record: Tuna are extremely important marine predators as well as a staple in our diet and a highly profitable commodity.
+We spoke with Mark J. Spalding and Shana Miller of the Ocean Foundation about the threats to tuna populations caused by massive overfishing and about their efforts to protect these extraordinary species.
 (Archive)

 Monthly Update: Summaries and links to profiles added to the Eco-Index® during the past month.

 © 2001 - Rainforest Alliance